Col-E/recaf-site/src/dev/plugins-and-scripts/plugins.md

 For the list of available services, see [the service lists](../services/index.html).

+## CDI within Plugins

+Plugins are capable of injecting Recaf's services in the plugin's constructor.
+Plugins themselves are only capable of being `@Dependent` scoped and cannot declare any injectable components themselves.
+For instance, if you want to create a new `JvmDecompiler` implementation that pulls in another Recaf service, you need to inject that service into the plugin's constructor and pass it to the `JvmDecompiler` implementation manually.

+The reason for this is that once the CDI container is initialized at startup it cannot be modified.
+We can inject new classes with services already in the container, but nothing new can be added at runtime.

 ## Plugins and JavaFX

 Plugins are loaded _before JavaFX initializes_.
 If your plugin has code that works with JavaFX classes or modifies Recaf's UI then you need to wrap that code in a `FxThreadUtil.run(() -> { ... })` call.